Prag8855/aab/content/guides/website-compliance-germany.md

 - [Piwik Pro](https://piwik.pro/blog/burning-questions-gdpr-answered-part-2-3/)'s cookie notice also lets you choose which cookies you want to allow, with no pre-selected answer.
 - Many websites ask for permission before they load content from YouTube, Twitter and other websites.

-### To-do list
+### Cookies checklist

-- If you use cookies, inform your users with a [detailed](https://www.cookiebot.com/en/cookie-consent/) cookie notice.
+- [ ] If you use cookies, inform your users with a [detailed](https://www.cookiebot.com/en/cookie-consent/) cookie notice.
-- Explain how and why you use cookies in your website's privacy policy.
+- [ ] Explain how and why you use cookies in your website's privacy policy.
-- Require explicit consent from your users before setting tracking cookies, and give them a way to opt out of non-essential cookies.
+- [ ] Require explicit consent from your users before setting tracking cookies, and give them a way to opt out of non-essential cookies.
-- Make it easy to refuse cookies.
+- [ ] Make it easy to refuse cookies.
-- Test your website with an ad blocker.
-Some ad blockers will hide cookie consent notices.
-This breaks some websites.
+- [ ] Test your website with an ad blocker.
+Some ad blockers hide cookie consent notices, and break the website for some users.

-## Google Analytics
+## Tracking and analytics

-If you use Google Analytics, you *must* get consent from your visitors.
-You must not track your users at all before they gave their consent.
+If you use Google Analytics, you *must* get consent from your visitors before you track them.
+Do not track your users at all until you get consent.

+Other tracking options like [Plausible](https://plausible.io) are privacy-friendly, and don't require a cookie notice.
+This is what I use on All About Berlin.

 ### Who needs to do this?